larroyo3/Destin/README.md

 # Destin
-A small visual novel made in python with Ren'py made in 2019.
+A small visual novel made in python with Ren'py.
+Made in 2019.

+Script by Louis Ledoux and Chloé Menigoz

 ### Requirement
 Dowload Renpy